dsa-ntc/peninsuladsa-ntc.github.io/_pages/about.md

 Since 2016, Peninsula DSA has been organizing throughout San Mateo County to build working class power for the benefit of the 99%.
 <br>

-We are a group of local residents and activists working together—and sometimes also in coalitions—to build a world that puts people and planet before profit.
-Our member-driven organization is made possible by comrades volunteering their labor, each according to their abilities and their need.
+We are a group of local residents and activists working together—and sometimes in coalitions—to build a world that puts people and planet before profit.
+Our member-driven organization is made possible by comrades volunteering their labor, each according to their ability and their need.
 <br>

-Whethehr you're interested in organizing your workplace, winning Medicare for All, building ecosocialism, or learning more about socialism in general, Peninsula DSA is the place to be. **Learn more and get involved [here](../get-involved/).**
+Whether you're interested in organizing your workplace, winning Medicare for All, building ecosocialism, or learning more about socialism in general, Peninsula DSA is the place to be. **Learn more and get involved [here](../get-involved/).**

 <h3>Chapter Leadership</h3>